Ankush610/SimpleCodeAI/README.md

 python main.py
 ```

-## 💻 How to Use

-1. **Describe** the code you want in plain English
-2. **Generate** with a single click
-3. **View** the code and execution results
-4. **Save** and use the code in your projects

-## 🧠 Under the Hood

-The interface leverages DeepSeek's 6.7B parameter model to generate high-quality Python code.
-Our smart extraction algorithm finds the most relevant Python snippets even when mixed with other content.

-## 📝 Example Prompts

-- "Create a function to find prime numbers with test cases"
-- "Write a list comprehension that filters even numbers"
-- "Generate a simple Flask API with one endpoint"

-## ⚠️ Note

-Code runs in your environment with a 10-second timeout for safety.
-Check generated code before using in production!

 ---

+💻 **How to Use**
+1. Describe your code idea in plain English
+2. Choose your language – Python, Java, or C++
+3. Generate & run with a single click
+4. View output, copy or save the code

+---

+🧠 **Under the Hood**
+Built on **Qwen’s CodeQwen1.5-7B-Chat** model with smart extraction, auto-compilation, and secure execution with timeouts.

+---

+📝 **Example Prompts**
+- "Write a Python function for factorial with recursion"
+- "Create a Java class to manage a student database"
+- "Generate a C++ program to implement Dijkstra’s algorithm"

+---

+⚠️ **Note**
+Code runs locally with a 10-second timeout.
+Review all generated code before using it in production environments.

 <p align="center">
   <img src="./MultiLangAI.gif" alt="Animated Coding GIF" width="1000"/>
 </p>